Aaron-Myers011/Pi-Hole/README.md

   Here is their link if you have any questions: https://quad9.net/

-  Continue the installation to your own Logging Preferance
+  Continue the installation to your own Logging Preference
 <img src="https://i.imgur.com/Kd7W5qy.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>